 The Group's operations are principally in the PRC and accordingly a majority part of its income and expenditure is denominated in RMB.
-The exchange rates of RMB against HK\$ and US\$ have been quite stable over the past years despite a slight depreciation in RMB has occurred during the Year.
+The exchange rates of RMB against HK\$ and US\$ have been quite stable over the past years.
 Also the Group's operations will not be unduly exposed to exchange rates fluctuations as all the major assets, mainly property development projects of the Group are located in the PRC and will generate RMB revenue to the Group.
 Except certain bank and other borrowings which are denominated in US\$ or HK\$, most of the Group's liabilities are denominated in RMB.
 Therefore, the Directors do not foresee that movement in the exchange rates of foreign currencies against RMB in the foreseeable future will cause a material adverse impact on the Group's operations.